kotlin-orm/ktorm/hexo-docs/source/en/operators.md

 ) : ScalarExpression<Boolean>()
 ```

-Having the expresssion type, we also need an extension function to create expression instances conveniently, that's the operator function.
+Having the expression type, we also need an extension function to create expression instances conveniently, that's the operator function.
 We mark the function with an infix keyword, so it can be used just like a real operator in SQL:

 ```kotlin
 infix fun ColumnDeclaring<*>.ilike(argument: String): ILikeExpression {